-The boat of Sloepdelen are located at Nassaukade 69, a central location just outside the Jordaan (near the Marnix swimming pool).
+The rental boats of Sloepdelen are located at Nassaukade 69, a central location in Amsterdam just outside the Jordaan.
 Renting a boat for 12 people costs €60 per hour (minimum of 2 hours) in Amsterdam with a €150 deposit.

 If you’d like to rent boat more often, you can become a member of Sloepdelen.nl and enjoy reduced rates.
 Rates go down to 30 on off-peak hours and 40 for peak hours.
 Sloepdelen wants to be an alternative option for people who would like to boat more often, but don’t want the hassle of owning your own boat.

 Tips for renting a large boat in Amsterdam

 - Always ask them if they have a license.